Synchronizing lungs and heart during CPR

 During ventilation with CCSV, the intrathoracic pressure increases exclusively during the chest compression and not during the decompression phase, when venous return flow occurs.
 The feared effect of a perfusion reduction therefore does not occur.
-In fact, perfusion can even be improved.
+In fact, Total perfusion is even improved.

 Is there then not a risk that CCSV results in only dead space being ventilated?

-The results of studies so far show that the applied respiratory minute volume leads to im-proved oxygenation and normocapnia and the measured tidal volume was always above the dead space volume.
+The results of studies so far show that the applied respiratory minute volume leads to improved oxygenation and normocapnia and the measured tidal volume was always above the dead space volume.

-Consequently, it can be assumed that CCSV results in adequate and even improved alveolar gas exchange and strong>not only dead space being ventilated.
+Consequently, it can be assumed that CCSV results in adequate and even improved alveolar gas exchange and not only dead space being ventilated.

 How is CCSV switched on in the device?

 By pressing the CPR button on the device, the user enters the resuscitation mode set by the operator.
 Depending on the presetting, CCSV mode must still be selected from the submenu.
-In MEDUMAT Standard², resuscitation mode (CPR mode) has the following structure (image).
+In MEDUMAT Standard², resuscitation mode (CPR mode) has the following structure.